From time to time, you may come across terminology you are unfamiliar with. If you are stuck, please check out our frequently asked questions below.

-Put simply, e-learning is electronic learning, and typically means delivering all or part of a course digitally, whether it's in a school, part of your mandatory business training or a distance learning course.
+Put simply, e-learning is electronic learning, and typically means delivering all or part of a course digitally.
+Learn more within the FAQs below.

 E-learning programmes can take many different forms.
 Here are just a few examples:

 There are many benefits to e-learning, whether you choose to use it on its own or to enhance your existing in-house training: